 Additionally, business members are being impacted by increased cyber fraud.
 According to David Nelson, an examination specialist with the FDIC Cyber Fraud and Financial Crimes Section, small and midsize businesses and their financial institutions suffered about $120-million in losses due to fraudulent electronic funds transfers in the third quarter of 2009, up from about $85 million in the third quarter of 2007.
 As a result, 40% of businesses have switched to another financial institution after a fraud incident.

-Serious Problem, Serious Solution
+A Serious Problem Calls For A Serious Solution

 This is a serious problem in need of a serious solution, and credit unions have an opportunity to lead the charge in this situation and ensure a safe online experience.

-Today more than ever, financial institutions are fighting for market share, and credit unions have an opportunity to gain new members.
+Credit unions have an opportunity to gain new members.
 According to a 2009 report by Raddon Financial Group, 88% of non-customers are unlikely to bank with the big four (Bank of America, Chase, Citibank and Wells Fargo).
 Additionally, 12% of current customers are "not very likely" or "not at all likely" to remain customers.
 For institutions competing against the Big Four, 12% represents seven-million households that may be looking for a new financial institution.

 Furthermore, credit unions have an opportunity to build member loyalty and better retain current members.
 On average, consumers carry five to seven different credit cards, but by offering a card and a device that ensures absolute security, the credit union's card becomes "top of wallet" as members increase the frequency in which they use them.
 As a result, credit unions can potentially dominate market share.